turingschool/portfolios/students/1610-back/josh-cohen/template.markdown

 * [GitHub URL](https://github.com/Daleon/sorting-suite)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/sorting_suite.markdown)

 Project completed during week one.
-The goal was to learn about sorting algorithms.
+The goal was to learn about sorting algorithms and how Ruby works "under the hood" for #sort.

 This project was not graded.